Mass Murder 🇨🇦

 Source Quality Notes:

-Status: Reported by at least one credible source.
-Credible: 1, Social: 0, Other: 2.
+Status: Corroborated across multiple credible sources.
+Credible: 2, Social: 0, Other: 2.

 News Stories